dparrini/python-comtrade/README.md

 # Python Comtrade

-__Python Comtrade__ is a module designed to read _Common Format for Transient Data Exchange_ (COMTRADE) files.
+__Python Comtrade__ is a module for Python 3 designed to read _Common Format for Transient Data Exchange_ (COMTRADE) files.
 These consists of oscillography data recorded during power system outages, control systems tests, validation and tests of field equipment, protective relaying logs, etc. The COMTRADE format is defined by IEEE Standards, summarized in the table below.
 Some equipment vendors put additional information in proprietary versions of it.
 This module aims IEEE definitions but may support those proprietary versions.

 | Standard                            | Revision |